 Szarlotka aka Polish apple pie is a popular dessert in every Polish home, cafe and bakery.

 It’s easy to prepare with delicious, crispy shortcrust pastry, a lot of apple filling and topped with a crispy crumbs.
 Szarlotka differs from traditional apple pie in both the crust and the filling.
-It also has a less sweet flavour.
+It features a more rustic appearance and delicate, less sweet flavour.

 Here is my Mom’s super easy and delicious recipe: